grinnell-cs/csc151-datasci-scamper/_readings/exprs-and-types.md

 From this contract, we say that the *type of the function* is the expected type of its inputs and output.
 For `+` the expected types of the inputs as numbers and the expected type of the output is a number.
+Type mismatches of this sort are a common error in programming, especially whenyou start out.
+Whenever you write code, try to keep in mind:

+> What is the *intended* type of the expression that I am trying to write?

+This mentality will bring you one step closer towards truly writing code in an intentional, purposeful fashion and not simply throwing random stuff at the wall and seeing if it works!

 For function types, the types of the inputs and outputs don't have to be the same, *e.g.*,